DCC-BS/cookiecutter-uv/docs/tutorial.md

 you should see a notification saying ` Your site is ready to be published at https://<author_github_handle>.github.io/<project_name>/`.

 To finalize deploying your documentation, under `Source`, select the branch `gh-pages`.
+Do not change the directory, just leave it as `/`.

 ## Step 12: You're all set!